Star Wars: Episode I – The Phantom Menace: Dramatic irony

 While the Battle of Naboo is seemingly a victory for the protagonists, what they do not know that the audience knows is that it is actually a step forward in Darth Sidious' plans for galactic domination.
-Although Obi-Wan has defeated Darth Maul, the true antagonist has not been nor held to account for his actions.
+Although Obi-Wan has defeated Darth Maul, the true antagonist has not been revealed nor held to account for his actions.
 Maul's death robs Sidious of his assassin but the Sith master's survival means he is free to continue his facade as the benign politician, manipulate the galaxy's forthcoming events and pull the strings for his dark purposes.
 (Note: During the funeral of Qui-Gon Jinn, Mace Windu wondered whether Darth Maul was the master or the apprentice.
 There is an emphasis on the music when the newly-elected Supreme Chancellor Palpatine (secretly the master, Darth Sidious) is in shot.
 The audience is aware about Palpatine's true identity however the Jedi and heroes are unaware about it.
 They would not know until Palpatine reveals his identity to Anakin at the end of the Clone Wars in Revenge of the Sith.)
 The audience also knows (which Obi-Wan and the other heroes do not) that Sidious, being a patient long-term strategist would use Anakin as a tool to help him fulfil his objectives as well as playing a role in Anakin's turn to the dark side.
 After Qui-Gon's death, Anakin would seek out another father figure, Palpatine but would not know his true identity and nature until it is too late.
 The film significantly establishes Anakin's Achilles heel; fear of losing people he cares for.
 Sidious would later manipulate that fear in Revenge of the Sith.
 While Anakin is freed from slavery by a Jedi in the film, he becomes a slave of the Sith at the end of the prequel trilogy.